On the horizontal compression of dag-derivations in minimal purely implicational logic: Introduction

 \section{Introduction}

 In a series of articles, \cite{GH2019, GH2020, GH2022} L.Gordeev and the first author provided a proof that $NP=PSPACE$ based on the transformation of tree-like Natural Deduction derivations for purely intuitionistic minimal logic ($M_{\imply}$) into Direct Acyclic Graphs (Dags).
 This transformation acts by identifying equal occurrences of formulas at the same level of the tree.
 This identification, or collapse, changes the tree-like derivation to preserve information about the logical consequence after the collapse.
 It turns the tree into a Dag.
 Since the publication of \cite{GH2019}, many readers of it demanded a computer-assisted proof of the main result due to its underlying combinatorial structure being hard to follow.
 The size of the entire collapsed (Dag-like) proof is upper-bounded by a polynomial on the conclusion of the proof whenever the set of formula occurrences in the original tree-like proof and the height of the tree-like proof also is.
 Using \cite{Hudelmaier}, the article published in Studia Logica, \cite{GH2019}, closes the requirements on a polynomial bound on both the height and the number of formula occurrences in any ND tree-like proof of a tautology in $M_{\imply}$.
 Demands of some readers about the need to read another proof-theoretical paper to understand a proof of a result on computational complexity moved the research to a further improvement.
-In \cite{GH2022}, we drop out the need of \cite{Hudelmaier}.
+In \cite{GH2022}, we drop out the need of \cite{Hudelmaier} for the special case $NP=CoNP$.
 We show that the horizontal compression can be applied directly to a relevant and specific class of height and formula occurrences poly-bounded Natural Deduction proofs in $M_{\imply}$, namely the class of proofs of non-hamiltonicity for (non-Hamiltonian) graphs.
 Thus, \cite{GH2022} shows a proof o $CoNP=NP$ that does not need Hudelmaier linear bound.
 Finally, in \cite{GH2022arxiv} we can find an overview of these proofs that proposes a non-deterministic approach that takes into account the Dag-like proofs without the need for a deterministic way of reading it.
+It should be observed that many colleagues and readers have asked to prove most of, maybe all, the results in this report in an Interactive Theorem Prover.
+The first and the third author of this report are working in the formalization of part of results in this report to publish it here in Arxiv.